blockchaintp/sextant/docs/deployments/dlts/sawtooth.md

 # Deploying Sawtooth

-Selecting `Hyperledger Sawtooth` in the deployments dropdown menu takes you to the deployment form.
+Selecting `Hyperledger Sawtooth` in the deployments dropdown menu takes you to its deployment form.
 Here all you need to do is give your deployment a name and specify its namespace:

 ![Sextant Deployments Sawtooth Form](../../images/sextant-deployments-sawtooth-form.png)